 2015 Security Breaches

-What Was Compromised: Social Security numbers of those who might have applied for T-Mobile cell service
+What Was Compromised: Social Security numbers and birthdays of those who might have applied for T-Mobile cell service.

 Resolution: Two years of free credit monitoring and identity protection

 Who It Affected: Users of a Ashley Madison, a commercial website that enables extramarital affairs

 What Was Compromised: Hackers obtained 60 gigabytes of personal information and threatened to publicly share the names of users unless Ashley Madison agreed to shut down its site